timescale/docs.timescale.com-content/using-timescaledb/reading-data.md

 ```

 Note that no records are included for 09-23, 09-24, or 09-30 as no
 trade data was recorded for those days (they were weekends).
-To
-instead output a value of "0" for each missing day, one can use the
+To instead include time records for each missing day, one can use
-following query, which joins data from the prices table (akin to the
-query above) with a generated stream of dates.
+the following TimescaleDB function `time_bucket_gapfill`, which
+serves to generate a series of time buckets according to some
+interval (here, `1 day`) across a specified period.

 ```sql
 SELECT